HaugrNet/eds/README.md

 Documentation of code is also important, having silly comments is meaningless, but often it helps to add inline comments to explain intentions and reasoning for choices made.
-But, commenting out code is banned, if it is commented out, it is meaningless and should be removed.
+Commenting out code is banned, if it is commented out, it is meaningless and should be removed.

 ### Style Guide

 CWS is developed using IntelliJ IDEA & a local SonarQube instance.
-The styles used and the SonarQube Quality Profile can be found in the accessories folder.
+The styles used, and the SonarQube Quality Profile can be found in the accessories folder.

 ## Software License